centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 Moreover, we would prefer to have a host name instead of a host id and a service description instead of a service id.

-At last, we would be interesting to get status informations and outputs.
+At last, we would be interested to get status information and outputs.

-NEB Events with element 14 and 24 give almost all we want except host names and service descriptions.
+NEB Events with elements 14 and 24 give almost all we want except host names and service descriptions.

-To get those two informations, we will have to use the **broker_cache** object.
+To get those two information, we will have to use the **broker_cache** object.
 This one is filled when pollers are restarted or reloaded.
 So, do not forget to restart your pollers if you want something in your **broker_cache** object!